What Other Parents Are Reading

 - heat or flames: in the kitchen or at a barbecue grill

-- toxic substances: under the kitchen sink, in the medicine cabinet, in the garage or garden shed, or even in a purse or other place where medications are stored
+- toxic substances: under the kitchen sink, in the medicine cabinet, in the garage or garden shed, or even in a purse or other place where medicines are stored

-- potential for a fall: on stairs, slippery floors, from high windows, or from tipping furniture
+- the potential for a fall: on stairs, slippery floors, from high windows, or from tipping furniture

-You can take precautions to make these places safer, but the most important thing to remember is to watch young kids at all times.
+You can make these places safer, but the most important safeguard is to watch young kids at all times.
 Even if your home is childproofed, it only takes an instant for babies and toddlers to fall, run over to a hot stove, or put the wrong thing in their mouths.
 Your watchfulness is your child's best defense.